Oftentimes, non-plump Aloe Vera leaves are a sign of a lack of water in the plant’s system.

 When you see this, you should know it’s time to water the Aloe.
 Also, moving the plant inside is better if the temperature is too hot outside.

-Excessive sunlight or too little sun can cause the aloe plant to turn white, red, or brown.
-Improper drainage or watering schedule are common reasons the plant turns white.
+Excessive sunlight or too little sun can cause the Aloe plant to turn white, red, or brown.
+Improper drainage or watering schedules are common reasons the plant turns white.